rohmattriindra/dev-one/README.md

 * Memory Usage
 * Uptime

-The following sample agent that provided by datadog and aso we can create a custom metric use datadog agent check
+The following sample agent that provided by datadog and also we can create a custom metric use datadog agent check

 ![img](img/dd-agent-svr.png)